Skip to main content

 Must-Try Dishes: Hendu’s hero sandwiches (in-house pop-up), Deviled eggs, Classic cocktails (house builds)

-What makes it special: A true craft-cocktail bar that stays strong late into the night.
+What Makes it Special: A true craft-cocktail bar that stays strong late into the night.

 8.4

-$$$ Hunters Point
+$$$ Long Island City-Hunters Point

 A polished Peruvian kitchen with a brunch-adjacent midday rhythm: come here when you want chef-driven plates and cocktails instead of the usual eggs-and-bacon loop.
 Best when you order like a small feast—one ceviche, one hot grill item, and a starch anchor to round it out.